junxit/us-congress-bills-111/metadata.md

 - 2010-09-20 — Placed on the House Calendar, Calendar No. 237.
 - 2010-09-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-610.
 - 2010-09-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-610.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7092-7093)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4387.
+- 2010-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-28 — Mr. Schauer moved to suspend the rules and pass the bill.
+- 2010-09-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7092)
+- 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7092)